"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Introduction

 \section{Introduction}

-The Covid-19 pandemic required many people to work from home office.
+The Covid-19 pandemic required many people to work from the home office.
 Online meetings with video conferencing software became omnipresent after this trend had been promised for decades \citep{nilles_telecommunications_1975}.
-Although video calls provide many advantages, such as seeing meeting participants or allowing for screen sharing, they also still yield limitations, such as restricted possibilities for social interaction between participants.
-Social virtual reality (VR) platforms might provide beneficial alternatives for online team meetings gathering everyone in one virtual room.
+Although video calls provide many advantages, such as seeing meeting participants or allowing for screen sharing, they still yield limitations, such as restricted social interaction between participants.
+Social virtual reality (VR) platforms might provide beneficial alternatives for online team meetings by gathering everyone in one virtual room.
 Previous studies showed positive psychological effects of social VR platforms \citep{Barreda-Angeles2022.PsychoEffectsSocialVRPresence} and that group behaviors and emotional responses to it are largely similar to face-to-face encounters \citep{moustafa2018.longitudinalSocialVRGroups}.
 However, it seems that the generation of ideas as a creative process is hindered \citep{Brucks2022ve}.
-Beyond the faithful reproduction of in-person meetings, research further explores the possibilities of VR for enhancing social encounters and collaboration outside the restrictions of reality \citep{slater_enhancing_2016, mcveigh-schultz_case_2021}. \footnote{This article is currently under review at \href{https://www.frontiersin.org/research-topics/20749/everyday-virtual-and-augmented-reality-methods-and-applications-volume-ii\#overview}{Frontiers in Virtual Reality, \textit{Everyday Virtual and Augmented Reality: Methods and Applications, Volume II}}}
+Beyond the faithful reproduction of in-person meetings, research further explores the possibilities of VR for enhancing social encounters and collaboration outside the restrictions of reality \citep{slater_enhancing_2016, mcveigh-schultz_case_2021}. \footnote{This article has been published at \href{https://www.frontiersin.org/research-topics/20749/everyday-virtual-and-augmented-reality-methods-and-applications-volume-ii\#overview}{Frontiers in Virtual Reality, \textit{Everyday Virtual and Augmented Reality: Methods and Applications, Volume II}}.
+Please find the final article and citation at \url{https://doi.org/10.3389/frvir.2022.945791}}